 81.02 Equipment Procurement

 All faculty, staff, and student employee computer workstations and peripherals, regardless of funding source or department, will be purchased through Campus Technology Services (CTS).
 CTS will define standard configurations and platforms.
 Non-standard configurations can raise hardware, software, and support costs.
-Non-standard printing devices in particular may negatively affect printing campus-wide.
+Non-standard printing devices may negatively affect printing campus-wide.
 All printers must be purchased through CTS.
-Recommended printer list is available through the CTS Web site.
-Requests for exceptions to standard technologies will be reviewed by CTS with the departments based on requirements of the position.
+Requests for exceptions to standard technologies will be reviewed by CTS with the departments based on the position's requirements.
 CTS will work with Business Services to take advantage of existing contracts and negotiate additional cost savings with vendors.

 CTS will manage the annual computer replacement process.
 Departments may not sell, discard, or otherwise dispose of outdated computer equipment outside of CTS and Business Services processes.

 The central computer replacement fund will contribute the cost of a standard workstation or laptop along with basic peripherals up to $1,000 for full-time faculty and staff positions funded by GPR funds.
 The departments will be responsible for costs exceeding the $1,000 allocation.

 Part-time faculty and staff positions funded by GPR funds.